 If you’re living together, it’s time to move out ASAP.
 If you can’t yet, try to limit any contact between you for about two to four weeks.

 This gives you the time you need to actually move on with your life.
 If you’re still interacting with your ex every day, you’re constantly forcing yourself back into that headspace.
+You might end up wanting to win back your ex even if you know it's not good for you.

 You can’t help but think about the breakup and this will only make it harder.